kaovilai/kaovilai/README.md

 Currently a Red Hat Software Engineer working on Data Protection on OpenShift platform.

-Computer Programming and Industrial Engineering Undergraduate at North Carolina State University graduating in May 2021
+Computer Programming and Industrial Engineering Undergraduate at North Carolina State University, 2021

 I live and breath technology.
 I'd like to think I have explored the world but there's still more room yet for more.
 I have lived more than a couple of years in Thailand (where I am from), New Zealand (where I finish high-schooling), and the United States (where I completes my Undergraduate degree).